-So, we see that we can define $\Sigma_{Lf}(A)(s'):=\bigoplus_{s\in f^{-1}(s')}A(s)$ to get a left adjoint $\Sigma_{Lf}\dashv -\{f\}$, if we have coproducts.
-(With the obvious definition on morphisms coming from the coCartesian monoidal structure on $\mathcal{V}$.)
-Conversely, we can clearly use $\Sigma_{Lf}$ to define any coproduct by using, for instance, an identity function for $f$ on the set we want to take a coproduct over and a family $A$ that denotes the objects we want to comultiply.
-The Beck-Chevalley condition is taken care of by the fact that our substitution morphisms are given by precomposition.
+Thus, if we have coproducts, we can define $\Sigma_{Lf}(A)(s'):=\bigoplus_{s\in f^{-1}(s')}A(s)$ to get a left adjoint $\Sigma_{Lf}\dashv -\{f\}$.
+The definition on morphisms is the obvious one coming from the coCartesian monoidal structure on $\mathcal{V}$.
+Conversely, we can use $\Sigma_{Lf}$ to define any coproduct by taking $f$ to be the unique function from the indexing set to $1$ and taking $A$ to be the family of objects whose coproduct we want.
+The Beck-Chevalley condition is handled by the fact that our substitution morphisms are given by precomposition.
 Frobenius reciprocity precisely corresponds to distributivity of the coproducts over $\otimes$.